Adoption of a minor by a single person

 Who shall I contact

-If it is unable to consent, the court must seek the opinion of a ad hoc administrator.
+If the minor to be adopted is not in a position to consent personally, the court must obtain the opinion of a ad hoc administrator.

 The adopter must obtain prior approval if it wishes to adopt a ward of the State or a child foreigner.